University of California, Berkeley

 Chris Herring is a doctoral candidate of Sociology at the University of California Berkeley, where he's affiliated with the Global Metropolitan Studies Program and Center for Ethnographic Research and teaches undergraduate and graduate courses in Poverty, Urban Sociology, Social Theory, Qualitative Methods, and Pedagogy.

-My research focuses on how ensembles of economic development, welfare, and criminal justice policies shape the production and regulation of poverty and housing in US cities.
-Convening knowledge from across the social sciences my research on the uneven reconstruction of Post-Katrina New Orleans, mass homeless encampments across Pacific Coast cities, and the management of homelessness in San Francisco has been featured in publications of sociology, geography, anthropology, film, planning, architecture, and urban studies.
+His research focuses on the production and regulation of poverty and housing in US cities.
+Convening knowledge from across the social sciences Chris' research on the uneven reconstruction of Post-Katrina New Orleans, mass homeless encampments across Pacific Coast cities, and the management of homelessness in San Francisco has been featured in academic and popular publications of sociology, geography, anthropology, social movements, film, planning, architecture, community based research, and urban studies.

-Before coming to Berkeley, I completed an MA in Social Anthropology at Central European University, Budapest, Hungary (2010) and a BA in Economics from Bard College (2008).
-I also worked as a Project Manager in New York City’s Department of Housing Preservation and Development.
+Before coming to Berkeley, Chris completed an MA in Social Anthropology at Central European University, Budapest, Hungary (2010) and a BA in Economics from Bard College (2008).
+He also worked as a Project Manager in New York City’s Department of Housing Preservation and Development.